 Samantha Covey, Director of Independent Living Services

 Samantha began working at EBI as an Independent Living Skills Instructor in 2004, after working in a group home setting for adults with developmental disabilities.
 She worked in several managerial positions within the Independent Living Skills department, including Coordinator and Assistant Director.
 Since January 2014, she has served as Director of Independent Living Services.
 Samantha is dedicated to supporting adults with disabilities to lead independent, healthy, happy, and productive lives.
 One area of particular importance to Samantha is working closely with family members and friends of people served by EBI, as she recognizes the value of natural supports within a person’s life.
 It is Samantha’s philosophy that adults with disabilities lead lives of their choosing with dignity and as much independence as possible.
 Samantha feels fortunate that years of employment at East Bay Innovations have allowed her an extensive amount of professional development as well as deep personal growth.
 Samantha lives locally and enjoys spending time with family and friends.

 Serom Sanftner, Director of California Community Transitions

 Erin graduated from UC Berkeley in 2009, and started her career with EBI in 2010 as a Community Living Assistant in Supported Living Services.
 Erin has a long history of community service, with volunteer experience in convalescent homes, her local V.A., and tutoring children of low-income families.
-Her passion for the field of social services is apparent in her work, and she advanced through different positions within the agency before coming to her current roles as Director of Training and Director of Community Day Support.
+Her passion for the field of social services is apparent in her work, and she advanced through different positions within the agency before coming to her current role as Director of Supported Living.
 Erin loves to see the individuals she serves engaged with their community and with each other, as well as the impact of our services on our clients families.
 She truly believes in EBI's person-centered approach, and she feels inspired by her co-workers on a daily basis.
-While not at work, Erin enjoys cooking, hiking and gardening with her husband, her two young children, and her crazy Pomeranian.
+While not at work, Erin enjoys cooking, yoga, hiking, and gardening with her husband, her two young children, and her crazy Pomeranian.

 Kiera Swan, Director of Administration